Mindfulness Walking Meditation

 Managing Boredom or Impatience

-If slow walking feels dull, start with 5-minute sessions.
-Vary your focus (feet to sounds) to keep it fresh.
+If slow walking feels dull, try five minutes at first.
+Switch anchors (feet, then sounds) to keep it fresh.

 Easing Physical Discomfort